Clustering sequence data with mixture Markov chains with covariates using multiple simplex constrained optimization

-As mentioned in Section \ref{sec1}, in the parameter space consists of $k$ unit-simplex blocks and the $j$-th simplex block has $n_j$ elements in it and is denoted by $\mathbf{p}_j = (p_{j,1}, \ldots, p_{j,n_{j}})$ which belongs to $\Delta^{n_j-1}$ for $j = 1,\ldots, B$.
-Hence the total number of variables is $\sum_{j=1}^B n_j = M$.
-Inside each \textit{run} there is a parameter named \textit{global step size} $gs$ and $2M$ parameters named \textit{local step sizes} which are denoted by $s_{j,i}^+$ and $s_{j,i}^-$ for $j=1,\ldots, B$ and $i=1,\ldots, n_j$.
-The values of these above-mentioned $2M+1$ parameter values evolve based of the values of the previously mentioned tuning parameters and other strategies of this algorithm.
-Hence, the user does not need to provide or control their values.
-Inside a \textit{run}, in the first iteration the value of the \textit{global step size} is set to be $gs^{(1)} = s_{initial}$ ($gs^{(h)}$ denotes the value of \textit{global step size} in the $h$-th iteration in a \textit{run}).
-The value of $gs$ is kept same throughout an iteration.
-But, at the end of each iteration, based on a convergence criteria (call convergence criteria 3 (CC3)), its value is either kept same or divided by $\rho$ (\textit{step decay rate}).
-Hence, $gs^{(h+1)}$ will be either equal to $gs^{(h)}$ or $\frac{gs^{(h)}}{\rho}$ depending of the CC3 checked at the end of $h$-th iteration (see below and the algorithm summary for details).
+The parameter space consists of multiple unit-simplex blocks.
+Suppose there are $B$ unit-simplex blocks, and that the $j$th simplex block is $(n_j - 1)$-dimensional and denoted by $\mathbf{P}_j = (p_{j,1}, \dots, p_{j,n_{j}}) \in \Delta^{n_j-1}$ for $j = 1,\dots, B$.
+The total number of parameters is $M = \sum_{j=1}^B n_j$.
+Within each run, we consider a global step-size $\eta$ and $2M$ \emph{local} step-sizes $\{\{(s_{j,i}^+, s_{j,i}^-)\}_{i=1}^{n_j}\}_{j=1}^{B}$ which are chosen adaptively depending on the tuning parameter values as well as the improvement in the values of objective function.
+Inside a run, in the first iteration the value of the global step-size is set to be $\eta^{(1)} = s_{\text{initial}}$, where $\eta^{(h)}$ denotes the value of global step-size in the $h$th iteration in a run.
+The value of $\eta$ remains the same throughout an iteration.
+At the end of each iteration, its value either remains same or gets divided by $\rho$ $(>1)$ based on a criteria described later in \cref{sec.loop.termnination}.